STEMLab/frechet-processor/README.md

 ## Main Idea

 In order to process queries to find trajectories in given Fréchet distance bounds, our solution use Fréchet distance decision algorithm
-, R*-tree indexing for trajectory start points, Douglas Peucker algorithm for line simplification, and discrete Fréchet distance decision algorithm too.
+, R*-index indexing for trajectory start points, Douglas Peucker algorithm for line simplification, and discrete Fréchet distance decision algorithm too.
 Some useful theory was applied to project :

 * Fréchet distance between two trajectories is equal or longer than both distances between start points and end points.